-Teachers' commitment to their work, professional autonomy and trust on their skills emerged as important components of any prevention policy.
-The informants supported that teachers who are confident with their professional skills, satisfied from their work environment and feel that their efforts are being acknowledged, tend to manage violence more effectively.
-Keeping informed on pedagogical methods, taking initiatives and organising extra-curricular activities and projects, were mentioned as strategies, which should be followed by teachers in order to prevent and manage violence (Enyedi&Lázár, 2016; Mitulescu, Scoda&Şandru, 2016; Vujović, 2016; Rafalska&Styslavska, 2016; Zambeta et al., 2016).
-Specifically, some teachers mentioned that they need regular pedagogical sessions during which they will discuss their concerns and ideas, and have a chance to collectively reflect on their teaching practices (Zambeta et al., 2016, p.
+Teachers' commitment to their work, professional autonomy and trust in their skills emerged as important components of any prevention policy.
+The participants supported the idea that teachers who are confident with their professional skills, satisfied with their work environment and who feel that their efforts are being acknowledged, tend to manage violence more effectively.
+Keeping informed on pedagogical methods, taking initiatives and organising extra-curricular activities and projects, were mentioned as strategies which should be followed by teachers in order to prevent and manage violence (Enyedi & Lázár, 2016; Mitulescu, Scoda & Şandru, 2016; Vujović, 2016; Rafalska & Styslavska, 2016; Zambeta et al., 2016).
+Specifically, some teachers mentioned that they need regular pedagogical sessions during which they can discuss their concerns and ideas, and have a chance to collectively reflect on their teaching practices (Zambeta et al., 2016, p.
 34).